danielbodnar/awesome-stars/README.md

 ## firefox-extension

+- [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.
+- [qownnotes/web-companion](https://github.com/qownnotes/web-companion) - Browser extension to browse bookmarks and create notes in QOwnNotes
+- [filips123/PWAsForFirefox](https://github.com/filips123/PWAsForFirefox) - A tool to install, manage and use Progressive Web Apps (PWAs) in Mozilla Firefox
+- [libredirect/browser_extension](https://github.com/libredirect/browser_extension) - A browser extension that redirects popular sites to alternative privacy friendly frontends
+- [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.
+- [fregante/GhostText](https://github.com/fregante/GhostText) - 👻 Use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
+- [ansh/jiffyreader.com](https://github.com/ansh/jiffyreader.com) - A Browser Extension for faster reading on ANY website!
+- [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.
+- [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
+- [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
+- [drannex42/FirefoxSidebar](https://github.com/drannex42/FirefoxSidebar) - Vertical tab design for Firefox with dynamic indentation:: Sideberry and TreeStyleTabs (Legacy) themes available!
 - [gyng/save-in](https://github.com/gyng/save-in) - WebExtension for saving media, links, or selections into user-defined directories
 - [rahiel/archiveror](https://github.com/rahiel/archiveror) - Archiveror will help you preserve the webpages you love. 💾
 - [salarcode/SmartProxy](https://github.com/salarcode/SmartProxy) - Firefox/Chrome browser extension.
 SmartProxy will automatically enable/disable proxy for the sites you visit, based on customizable patterns.